veddercasyn/veddercasyn.github.io/index.md

 * Build up your diet from fruits and vegetables
 * Buy frozen fruits and vegetables to save on money and so they don't go bad
 * Eliminate regular soda consumption and heavily reduce the use of beverages with added sugar
+* Create a meal plan that has meals you enjoy and that are easy to prepare
+* Prepare meals in bulk so you save time on cooking
+* Make use of smoothies, they can pack a ton of vegetables and fruit in one beverage

 ### Personal
 #### Music